 How to Design the Perfect Custom Dance Dress for YOU!

-You may have found a picture or video of a dress on professional dancer, but designing a custom dress isn’t about copying someone else’s look… it’s about find the best look for YOU.
+You may have found a picture or video of a dress on professional dancer, but designing a custom dress isn’t about copying someone else’s look… it’s about finding the best look for YOU.
 Here are some of the key points to consider in your dress design:

-1. Your body type and silhouette.
+Your body type and silhouette

-These are 4 basic body shapes, and each one is flattered by a different kind of dress.
+These are 5 basic body shapes, and each one is flattered by a different kind of dress.
 Our eyes are naturally drawn to balance.
 The Hourglass silhouette is the most basic balanced shape, but that doesn’t mean you are trying to only replicate those proportions.
 Height and weight also matters when it comes to creating the perfect dress.

-Rectangle
+1. Rectangle

 If you have a rectangular silhouette where your shoulders, waist, and hips are about the same width, you’ll want your dress to emphasize the waist to break up the rectangle.

-Pear
+2. Pear

 A pear-shaped silhouette is when the hips are wider than the bust and the waist is defined.
 You’ll want to make sure you have a customized dance dress that will emphasize the waist and add more volume to your upper body.

-Inverted Triangle
+3. Inverted Triangle

 You have an inverted-triangle body shape if your bust is wider than your hips.
 To balance your silhouette you’ll want to emphasize your waist and add more volume to the lower body.

-Hourglass
+4. Hourglass

 Like an hourglass, the body type has a bust and hips that are similar width with a narrow waist.
 In this case, you’ll want your dress to emphasize the waist and keep the upper and lower body balanced.

-2. Your personal style.
+Your personal style

 Personal style expression is not only about the style of dress you’re wearing, but also what style of dresses looks good on you!
 You might like bold and bright design with geometric patterns, but your petite body type will look drowned in such style.
 There are 6 basic personal styles, but most of the times we are a combination of two:

-Dramatic/ Edgy
+1.Dramatic/ Edgy

 Bold, striking, unique and unconventional designs